Compare two cars

 Verdict

 Seat appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with Seat offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Seat outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-It's really tough to make a final decision here, but if I'd need to, I'd say Volkswagen.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+It's really tough to make a final decision here, but if I'd need to, I'd say Seat.
+In any case that's my personal view, built upon all the data available to me.
+What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.